 The last thing I did to the underside of this box was “repair” the deteriorated wood in the one underside corner with clear resin.
 This seals the area in case the dry rot would spread.

 Stella can barely contain her excitement in showing you the finished product!
-This item is available for purchase, local pick up or delivery only.
+This vintage coffee table is available for purchase, local pick up or delivery only.
 Contact me for details!